JstVex/our_memories_backend/README.md

 # our_memories_backend
-deployment ready codes for the backend side of our memories app
+deployment ready codes for the backend of our memories app

-built using mongodb (atlas) and express
+api built using mongodb (atlas) and express

 do not completely take the whole code because i created for my girl only. i didnt put any user authentication or authorization but u can use the codes for learning purposes.